 This recipe uses chopped pecans for the crunch flavor.
 They compliment the peaches beautifully.

-- Crumble over the casserole dish of peach filling mixture, then bake!
+Step 7: Crumble over the casserole dish of peach filling mixture.
+Bake in the preheated oven.

-You can use this crumble recipe for a variety of fruits.
+- You can use this crumble recipe for a variety of fruits.
 The only thing you will have to adjust in the thickener.
 Peaches are a 'medium' juicy cooked fruit.
-So, if you decide to make a berry crumble (any berry), which are 'very' juicy cooked fruit, you will need to increase the thickener by 25% more.

 - Cinnamon Apple Crumble - Chop the apples up like the peaches.
 Add a teaspoon of cinnamon to the sugar and apples when mixing.